If you suspect that you or someone is having a stroke, call triple zero (000) immediately and ask for an ambulance.

 Sometimes just the lower half of the face is affected, sometimes the whole side, and sometimes the entire face.
 The problem might also affect how you move your eyes and/or mouth.

 What causes facial droop?

 If you are otherwise healthy, the most common cause of facial droop is Bell’s palsy.
-This occurs when the nerve in your face becomes inflamed due to infection with a virus.
-It’s usually temporary, but it could be 3 to 9 months before your face returns to normal.
+This occurs when the nerve in the face becomes inflamed due to infection with a virus.
+It’s usually temporary, but it could be 3 to 9 months before the face returns to normal.

-Call triple zero (000) and ask for an ambulance if you or someone else has facial droop along with:
+You should call triple zero (000) immediately and ask for an ambulance if:

 - a severe headache